Problem Validation

 Good Questions (Get Truth)

-• Specific past behavior (factual)
+• Specific past behaviour (factual)

 • Open-ended (no leading)